 In the New York State, students must take 3 years of Mathematics.
 Some colleges want four years.
 At Schuylerville, we offer students many math courses to build basic knowledge, as well as interest.
 Classes have student centered learning, with teachers who have both deep knowledge of their content as well real life experience in fields that require mathematical backgrounds.

 Math @ SPHS

-This one semester course provides scholars with the tools for describing variability in data and for making informed decisions or predictions.
-These tools include data collection, descriptive and inferential statistics,
+This one semester course gives students the tools to describe changes in data and for making informed decisions or predictions.
+These tools include:

 Daily/Weekly Assignments: 35%

-● Exit Slips
+- Exit Slips